 About the Recharge Workshop: This workshop is for those who run programs or offer services that youth may access out-of-school: summer, afterschool, camps, or even online.
 Bring your team and join us for an afternoon filled with networking, classes, and fun!

 Please note: If you are part of a 21st Century Community Learning Center, this will be a full day training.
-A detailed agenda of the entire day will be sent to you via email.
+Please see the agenda for start times.

 Wednesday, May 1- Meridian (Kindergarten Focus)